jiangyigithub/my_offer/longman3000/vlog/22medicine.md

 Your family takes out a mortgage and buys a new house.

 **motor**
+an electric motor

 **motorway**
 He was driving along the motorway at a steady sixty miles an hour.

 **mountain**
+I've got mountains of paperwork to deal with.

 **mum**